Ancient China

 • Look down the page to Cultures and select Ancient China from the list of topics.

-• You will find a selection of biographies, images, articles, videos, audio, and news updates on Ancient China.
+• Go down the page to find biographies, images, articles, videos, audio, and news updates on Ancient China.

 World History (Gale In Context)

-This EPIC resource covers a range of history topics from around the world including ancient civilizations.
+This EPIC resource covers a range of history topics from around the world including ancient civilisations.

 • Enter 'Ancient China' into the search box.

-• Read the biography on Lao-Tzu, the ancient Chinese philosopher, and the article on Women in Ancient China.
+• Read the biography on Lao-Tzu, the ancient Chinese philosopher, and the reference article on Chinese Mythology.

 • Remember to explore the other results as well.